 When is a Statement of Affairs Used?

-This document is typically used in the following insolvency procedures:
+This document is typically used and prepared in the following insolvency procedures:

 - Voluntary Liquidation

 If the company is to go into voluntary liquidation, the financial position will be outlined at a creditors meeting.
 When the case is administration, directors are expected to produce the document within 14 days to be included in the administrator’s proposals.
 In a CVA, the SOFA is also a section of the proposals to creditors.
 However, in the case of compulsory liquidation, the appointed IP has the responsibility of preparing the statement of affairs.

 What Information is Included on the Statement of Affairs Form

 The SOA is a crucial step in insolvency procedures, so completing it correctly is a must, and all the information has to be accurate and true.

 Provide full details, precise dates and amounts requested.
 The document of statement of affairs and balance sheets should include: